TomADavis/TomADavis/README.md

 **🎓 Inside of Uni**

-- I'm currently learning skills in Analysis, Probability & Stats and Linear Algebra.
+- I'm currently learning skills in Analysis, Optimisation, Statistical Modelling and Python.
 - I’m currently learning to use python and R and apply them to small data sets

 **📫 How to reach me:** tomanthonydavis@gmail.com